kizniche/Mycodo/docs/Configuration-Settings.md

 `[Gear Icon] -> Configure -> General`

 In order to calculate accurate energy usage statistics, a few characteristics of your electrical system needs to be know.
 These variables should describe the characteristics of the electrical system being used by the relays to operate electrical devices.

+!!! note
-Note: Proper energy usage calculations also rely on the correct current draw to be set for each output (see [Output Settings](Outputs)).
+    Proper energy usage calculations also rely on the correct current draw to be set for each output (see [Output Settings](Outputs.md)).

 <table>
 <col width="40%" />